Once, when many families had their own vegetable gardens and compost heaps, there were plenty of takers for horse manure.

-Create a heap that’s got the right balance of material, moisture, and any added nutrients to encourage a healthy growth in the number of micro-organisms that will compost it.
-Crucially, it needs to be big enough for the heat produced by this process to get to critical temperature, and stay there for two, even three weeks.
+Create a heap that’s got the right balance of material, moisture, and any added nutrients to encourage healthy growth in the number of micro-organisms that will compost it.
+Crucially, it needs to be big enough for the heat produced by this process to get to a critical temperature, and stay there for two, even three weeks.
 You’ve also got to allow air to get to the heart so your composting will occur with air (aerobically) and not without air (anaerobically).

 Let’s assume you’re not really wanting to invest in building or buying compost bins, nor be too scientific about how much fertiliser to add.
 After all, we’re making compost, not baking a cake!